erasmopurif/do_gnns_build_fair_models/README.md

 # Do Graph Neural Networks Build Fair User Models?
-Repository of the paper "Do Graph Neural Networks Build Fair User Models?
-Assessing Disparate Impact and Mistreatment in Behavioural User Profiling" by Erasmo Purificato, Ludovico Boratto and Ernesto William De Luca.
+Repository of the paper [Do Graph Neural Networks Build Fair User Models?
+Assessing Disparate Impact and Mistreatment in Behavioural User Profiling](https://dl.acm.org/doi/abs/10.1145/3511808.3557584) by Erasmo Purificato, Ludovico Boratto and Ernesto William De Luca.

 ## Abstract
 Recent approaches to behavioural user profiling employ Graph Neural Networks (GNNs) to turn users' interactions with a platform into actionable knowledge.
 The effectiveness of an approach is usually assessed with accuracy-based perspectives, where the capability to predict user features (such as the purchasing level or the age) is evaluated.
 In this work, we perform a *beyond-accuracy* analysis of the state-of-the-art approaches to assess the presence of disparate impact and disparate mistreatment, meaning that users characterised by a given sensitive feature are unintentionally, but systematically, classified worse than their counterparts.
 Our analysis on two-real world datasets shows that different user profiling paradigms can impact on fairness results.